North Carolinians — wake up early for a light show in the sky thanks to NASA

 How to watch

-According to NASA, “the vapor tracers could be visible from New York to North Carolina and westward to Charlottesville, Virginia.”
+According to NASA, “the vapor tracers could be visible from New York to North Carolina and westward to Charlottesville, Virginia” (see image below for visible areas).

 Clear skies are preferred for the launch since the mission involves observing the motion of the colored clouds from ground cameras located in Virginia and North Carolina.

-If you’re near the eastern US coast on Friday, look toward the eastern horizon beginning around 4:30 a.m.
+If you’re near the eastern US coast on Saturday, look towards the eastern horizon beginning around 4:30 a.m.
 The farther you are from the launch location, the lower the clouds will appear on the horizon.

 Not on the East Coast?
 No worries — NASA has you covered with a livestream beginning at 3:35 a.m. and continuous updated on the Wallops Facebook and Twitter sites.
 NASA says smartphone users can download the “What’s Up at Wallops” app to get more launch information.